holefrog/RPI_Volumio_SSD1306_WM8960/README.md

 queezelite MC installed, functioning as a Lyrion Music Server player.

 # Main.py
-When the RPI is booting, display "Booting, please wait..."
+When the RPI is booting, display "Booting, Wait"
-When Volumio is ready, display "Volumio ready."
+When Volumio is ready, display "Volumio, ready."
 Then, begin the main loop.

 Still in the **very beginning** stage.